-The compensation report discloses the compensation of the members of the Board of Directors and Executive Committee for fiscal years 2022 and 2023.
-The shareholdings of the Board and Executive Committee (disclosed in accordance with the Swiss Code of Obligations) are presented in the notes to the separate financial statements of Comet Holding AG within note 6, "Disclosure of shareholdings of the Board of Directors and Executive Committee".
+The compensation report discloses the compensation and shareholdings of the members of the Board of Directors and Executive Committee for fiscal years 2024 and 2023.
 The expense for their compensation (disclosed in accordance with International Financial Reporting Standards) is presented in the consolidated financial statements of Comet Holding AG within note 30, "Compensation of the Board of Directors and Executive Committee".

-02 Statutory provisions and compensation governance
+O2 Statutory provisions and compensation governance

-02.1 Provisions that govern compensation Compensation-related provisions are specified in the Articles of Associ- ation (which are published on the Group's website at https:// comet.tech/en/investors/downloads) and implemented in correspond- ing Group regulations.
-Articles 20 to 24 of the Articles of Association govern compensation approval, the compensation of the Board of Di- rectors and Executive Committee, the composition of performance- based compensation, and the terms of stock awards.
-02.2 Shareholders' say on pay Under the Swiss Code of Obligations and the Articles of Association of Comet Holding AG, the amounts of the respective aggregate compen- sation of the Board of Directors and Executive Committee require shareholder approval in a binding vote at the Shareholder Meeting.
-Un- der article 20 of the Articles of Association of Comet Holding AG, shareholders vote on the following: The maximum fixed compensation of the Board of Directors for the coming term of office (prospective vote); The maximum fixed compensation of the Executive Committee for the next fiscal year after the year of the Annual Shareholder Meeting (prospective vote); The maximum variable compensation of the Executive Committee for the next fiscal year after the year of the Annual Shareholder Meeting (prospective vote), if such compensation relates to multi-year compensation plans and the maximum value can be determined; The variable compensation of the Executive Committee for the last fiscal year before the year of the Annual Shareholder Meeting (retrospective vote).
-The requirement of this binding voting provides shareholders an exten- sive say on pay.
+02.1 Provisions that govern compensation

+Compensation-related provisions are specified in the Articles of Association (which are published on the Group's website at https://comet.tech/en/investors/downloads) and implemented in corresponding Group regulations.
+Articles 20 to 24 of the Articles of Association govern compensation approval, the compensation of the Board of Directors and Executive Committee, the composition of performance-based compensation, and the terms of shares awards.

+02.2 Shareholders' say on pay

+Under the Swiss Code of Obligations and the Articles of Association of Comet Holding AG, the amounts of the respective aggregate compensation of the Board of Directors and Executive Committee require shareholder approval in a binding vote at the Shareholder Meeting.
+Under article 20 of the Articles of Association of Comet Holding AG, shareholders vote on the following:

+- The maximum fixed compensation of the Board of Directors for the coming term of office (prospective vote); - The maximum fixed compensation of the Executive Committee for the next fiscal year after the year of the Annual Shareholder Meeting (prospective vote); - The maximum variable compensation of the Executive Committee for the next fiscal year after the year of the Annual Shareholder Meeting (prospective vote), if such compensation relates to multiyear compensation plans and the maximum value can be determined; - The variable compensation of the Executive Committee for the last fiscal year before the year of the Annual Shareholder Meeting (retrospective vote).

+The requirement of this binding vote provides shareholders an extensive say on pay.

-03 Determination of compensation and compensation principles
+O3 Determination of compensation and compensation principles

-03.1 Determination of compensation and compensation principles
+O3.1 Determination of compensation and compensation principles